Here at Freshairguide, we’ve noticed the dramatic increase in people searching our site for the Best Air Purifiers for

-Remember, household mold is not what comes to mind when you first experience the above symptoms.
-Your physician might not be proficient in mold-related issues.
+Remember, for most people it’s not what comes to mind when you first experience the above symptoms.
+Your physician might not be proficient in mold related issues.
 That’s why when you start experiencing these problems, you might be on your own.

-An air purifier can help you keep the air clean and free from mold spores.
-While buying an air purifier won’t save you from doing some serious cleaning, it will help you get rid of the symptoms and start enjoying fresh air in your home.
+An air purifier can help you keep the air clean and free from spores.
+While buying an air purifier won’t save you from doing some serious cleaning, it can help you get rid of the symptoms and start enjoying fresh air in your home.

 Sometimes there are many thousands of spores present in one small room.
 The spores are usually about 1 to 100 microns in size and easily inhaled.
 In order to get rid of such particles completely, you’d need to run the air through a high-quality filter that deals with such small contaminants.
 Most of the air purifiers available on the market today are equipped with HEPA filters that deal with 99.97% of particles 0.3 microns in size.
 This means they won’t have trouble filtering out the mold spores.

 Spores are very hard to kill.
-They can survive extremely harsh conditions, including dryness.
-Mold spores can stay alive for years waiting for the favorable environment to start growing in.
-Mold doesn’t need any specific surfaces to start growing.
-It can live almost anywhere as long as there’s oxygen and moisture.
+They can survive extremely harsh conditions, including dryness and can stay alive for years waiting for the favorable environment to start growing in.
+It doesn’t need any specific surfaces to start growing and can live almost anywhere as long as there’s oxygen and moisture.

-You can find mold on wood, plastic, leather, rocks, tiles, and more.
-Mold feeds on whatever surface is beneath it.
+You can find it on wood, plastic, leather, rocks, tiles, and more.
+It feeds on whatever surface is beneath it.
 This is especially unfortunate when that surface is your floor or furniture.

 Mold and Mildew start to really kick up into high gear when there is ample moisture around.
-While the air purifier can help you eliminate the spores in the air, it won’t get rid of the mold growth.
+While the air purifier can help you eliminate the spores in the air, it won’t get rid of the growth.
 In order to stop the vicious cycle of reproduction, you need to find the mold and then kill the fungi and control the moisture levels in order to prevent mold growth.

 Look for new growth in the following places: